BlinkDL/RWKV-LM/README.md

 * The Channel-mix is similar to GeGLU (https://arxiv.org/abs/2002.05202) with an extra R factor.

-* Finally, we add extra time-mixing as in (https://github.com/BlinkDL/minGPT-tuned)
+* Finally, we add extra time-mixing as in (https://github.com/BlinkDL/minGPT-tuned).
+You can try reducing the amt of time-mixing in upper layers of deep models.

 ***